Battle of Chickamauga: Second day: September 20

 Several attacks and counterattacks shifted the lines back and forth as Johnson received more and more reinforcements—McNair's Brigade (commanded by Col. David Coleman), and Deas's and Manigault's brigades from Hindman's division—but many of these men were exhausted.
 Van Derveer's brigade arrived from the Kelly Field line to beef up the Union defense.
 Brig.
 Gen. Patton Anderson's brigade (Hindman's Division) attempted to assault the hill in the gap between Johnson and Kershaw.
 Despite all the furious activity on Snodgrass Hill, Longstreet was exerting little direction on the battlefield, enjoying a leisurely lunch of bacon and sweet potatoes with his staff in the rear.
 Summoned to a meeting with Bragg, Longstreet asked the army commander for reinforcements from Polk's stalled wing, even though he had not committed his own reserve, Preston's division.
 Bragg was becoming distraught and told Longstreet that the battle was being lost, something Longstreet found inexplicable, considering the success of his assault column.
 Bragg knew, however, that his success on the southern end of the battlefield was merely driving his opponents to their escape route to Chattanooga and that the opportunity to destroy the Army of the Cumberland had evaporated.
 After the repeated delays in the morning's attacks, Bragg had lost confidence in his generals on the right wing, and while denying Longstreet reinforcements told him "There is not a man in the right wing who has any fight in him."

+The carnage of the war was not to be underestimated.
+One man said, "I remember that next to me was a man, the brother of one of the men who had been instantly killed, and he seemed to delight in seeing our enemies die."

 Longstreet finally deployed Preston's division, which made several attempts to assault Horseshoe Ridge, starting around 4:30 p.m.
 Longstreet later wrote that there were 25 assaults in all on Snodgrass Hill, but historian Glenn Tucker has written that it was "really one of sustained duration."
 At that same time Thomas received an order from Rosecrans to take command of the army and began a general retreat.
 Thomas's divisions at Kelly field, starting with Reynolds's division, were the first to withdraw, followed by Palmer's.
 As the Confederates saw the Union soldiers withdrawing, they renewed their attacks, threatening to surround Johnson's and Baird's divisions.
 Although Johnson's division managed to escape relatively unscathed, Baird lost a significant number of men as prisoners.
 Thomas left Horseshoe Ridge, placing Granger in charge, but Granger departed soon thereafter, leaving no one to coordinate the withdrawal.
 Steedman, Brannan, and Wood managed to stealthily withdraw their divisions to the north.
 Three regiments that had been attached from other units—the 22nd Michigan, the 89th Ohio, and the 21st Ohio—were left behind without sufficient ammunition, and ordered to use their bayonets.
 They held their position until surrounded by Preston's division, when they were forced to surrender.